-Review of Amazing Ants: Simple Sidewalk Science
+A Review of Amazing Ants: Simple Sidewalk Science

 Homeschooling Two Twice-Exceptional Boys

 My kids spent their homeschooling childhoods watching animals go about their lives.
 Often, we observed animals in their natural habitats: robins poking for worms in the yard; bees collecting from flowers; and, of course, ants scurrying about their business.
-We also observed our “kept” creatures: fish and aquatic frogs in their tanks, gerbils and guinea pigs in their cages, foster cats just about anywhere in the house, snails and slugs in a terrarium, and, of course, ants in a plastic shoe box.
-My father, Barkley Butler, brought us to ants, and, over time, he taught my sons (and me) a good deal about how to do science.
+We also observed our “kept” creatures: fish and aquatic frogs in their tanks, gerbils and guinea pigs in their cages, foster cats just about anywhere in the house, snails and slugs in a terrarium, and, of course, ants in a plastic shoebox.
+My father, Barkley Butler, brought us to ants, and over time, he taught my sons (and me) a good deal about how to do science.
 W. Barkley Butler, Ph.D., spent the first portion of his career in the lab in cancer research before moving to Indiana University of Pennsylvania (IUP) to teach biology.
-It’s there that he started to use ant study as a teaching tool.
+It was there that he started to use ant study as a teaching tool.
 Ant interest led to a few weeks at Ant Course, which led to more ant study, which then led to this book.

-Amazing Ants: Simple Sidewalk Science, by Dr. Butler and published by Royal Fireworks Press, written for gifted students at the middle school and high school levels, is an accessible and yet scholarly walk through not just ant study but also “real science,” which the author defines as the act of raising new questions and providing new information.
+Amazing Ants: Simple Sidewalk Science, by Dr. Butler and published by Royal Fireworks Press, written for students at the middle school and high school levels, is an accessible and yet scholarly walk through not just ant study but also “real science,” which the author defines as the act of raising new questions and providing new information.
 Amazing Ants walks its readers through the process of doing science, starting with observation and leading to the presentation of results in a full research report.
-It is a text and a notebook in one, with a rich set of resources as well.
-While that scope may seem optimistic (or overwhelming), Amazing Ants manages to move the reader comfortably from the observation of the natural world that they’ve done all their lives to more scientific observation, then study in a comfortable and encouraging way.
+It is a textbook and a notebook in one, with a rich set of resources as well.
+While that scope may seem optimistic (or overwhelming), Amazing Ants manages to move readers comfortably from the observation of the natural world that they’ve done all their lives to more scientific observation, then to study in a comfortable and encouraging way.

-Amazing Ants then introduces the reader to the basics of data collection and data analysis, two areas I can’t say I’ve seen addressed thoroughly in any grade-school or many middle-school science resources.
+Amazing Ants then introduces readers to the basics of data collection and data analysis, two areas I can’t say I’ve seen addressed thoroughly in any grade-school or many middle-school science resources.
 Again, the language is accessible, and the examples are helpful.
 The book then explores variables, graph options, averages, percentages, and even ratios, all in the context of the ant observations and experiments discussed previously.
 There’s even a section explaining how data can be manipulated and a discussion of ethical representation of data.
 That’s pretty impressive for a text written at a middle-school reading level.

-As a homeschooling parent with a passion (obsession?) with science and science education, I can say that this book brings science exploration at home or in the classroom to a much higher level than I’ve seen previously.
+As a homeschooling parent with a passion (obsession?) for science and science education, I can say that this book brings science exploration at home or in the classroom to a much higher level than I’ve seen previously.
 Not only does Amazing Ants teach ant study, but it also teaches inquiry-based science in a way that both parents and science educators can easily implement.
 Far too many science texts and classes shy away from true inquiry-based learning, and for understandable reasons.
 It’s often hard to know where to start and just how to guide students in scientific study, and that can mean it’s all too easy just to stick with experiments with certain outcomes that don’t require the sort of imagination and curiosity that real science requires.

 Disclaimer: My father, W. Barkley Butler, is the author of Amazing Ants, and Royal Fireworks Press has provided me with a copy for review.
 My enthusiasm for this unique and brilliant book is genuine, though.